There are a million and one books out there that fall under the “health and wellness” category in book stores and on the internet!

 Knowing if you are eating too much or too little

-You are trying to put on muscle mass and you have been stuck at the same weight for almost a month now and you are not getting stronger on any of your lifts!
+You are trying to put on muscle mass and bulk up but you have been stuck at the same weight for almost a month now and you are not getting stronger on any of your lifts!

 You know your training program and nothing really needs to be changed there.
 You look at your sleep and realize you are getting a good amount (i.e. 7-9 hours) and of good quality so not much needs to be looked at there.
 You also feel like you have good stress management strategies and drink a good amount of water so not much needs to change in those two areas either.